pasytchangwa/BookStore-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore: initialize project with components
+# Bookstore: create and remove books

-This project will lay foundations for my Bookstore website.
-I created a React and Redux app.
-I structured my files using the "feature folder" approach and I set up routing using React Router.
+The Bookstore is a website similar to the "Awesome Books" website built in the previous module.
+Here, I created an MVP version of the 'Awesome Books' website that allows users to:

+- Display a list of books.
+- Add a book.
+- Remove a selected book.

 The aim of this project is to:
+- Learn how to use React and Redux.
 - Understand the concept of state management.
 - Use store, actions and reducers in React.
 - Connect React and Redux.